Truchtersheim, France

 Step 2: Planning and Design

-After estimating your budget, you can begin planning and designing your outdoor callisthenics park.
+After estimating your budget, you can begin planning and designing your outdoor calisthenics park.
 During the planning phase, you should clarify important aspects such as the purpose of your site, your target audience and their needs, and the available space.
 This step is usually done alongside step 1, as a well-thought-out brief or business plan can help you attract funding and business investors.
 Evaluating your project scope based on social, economic, and environmental factors in the community can also be a great way to appeal to investors or funding partners.

 Step 3: Users and Target Audience